SinanSalman/Academic4sight/readme.md

-# Student Registration Audit System
+# Student Enrolment Auditing and Forecasting System

 ## Table of Contents